Nonparametric Matrix Response Regression with Application to Brain Imaging Data Analysis: Simulation

-{\bf Setting IV}: We consider the same setting as Setting III except that the random error $\text{vec}(E_i)$'s are correlated across different $i$'s and the pixels within the same random error matrix $ E_i $ are also correlated.
-The random error $\text{vec}(E_i)$s are generated the same as Setting II.
-The average integrated test errors by three methods and the average selected rank of our method are summarized in Table \ref{tb:q2_AR}.
+{\bf Setting IV}: We consider same setting as Setting III except that the random error $\text{vec}(E_i)$'s are correlated across different $i$'s and the pixels within the same random error matrix $ E_i $ are also correlated.
+The random error $\text{vec}(E_i)$'s are generated the same as Setting II.
+The average integrated test errors by three methods and the average selected rank of our method are summarized in Table \ref{tb:q_AR}.
 The findings in the multivariate case (Settings III and IV) are consistent with the ones in the univariate case.
 The simulation results in this section confirm the excellent performance of the proposed nonparametric estimation procedure.